 Is there a right way to make a 7 Layer Dip?

-Sure, if you want to be specific it should be layered in the following order: refried beans, guacamole, sour cream, salsa, cheese, olives, and a topping (green onion, tomatoes or pico de gallo, shredded lettuce, sliced jalapenos, diced green chiles, etc).
+Sure, if you want to be specific the classic 7 layer dip should be layered in the following order: refried beans, guacamole, sour cream, salsa, cheese, olives, and a topping (green onion, diced tomatoes or pico de gallo, shredded lettuce, sliced jalapenos, diced green chiles, etc).

-Our layered dip is presented in the standard way, although we mix it up frequently with additional layers and flavor combinations.
+My simple layered party dip is presented in the standard or traditional way, although we mix it up frequently with additional layers and flavor combinations!

 7 Layer Dip

-- 16 oz refried beans (1 can or use our refried black beans, as pictured)
+- 16 oz refried beans (1 16-ounce can or use our refried black beans)

 - 1 cup sour cream